AhmedShaiyan/tp/docs/DeveloperGuide.md

 - [Proposed] `FilterNewsCommand#save()` — Saves the list of news articles in the topic to their reading list
 - [Proposed] `FilterNewsCommand#back()` — Exits the filter topic feature loop.

+### Information Function

+The Information Feature provides users with insights into the importance, reliability, and bias of news articles stored in the application.
+This feature is implemented through the `InfoNewsCommand` class.

+Implementation:

+The `InfoNewsCommand` class contains a method `printNewsInfo` that prints the importance, reliability, and bias of a news article based on its index in the list of news articles.

+Example Usage:

+To retrieve information about a specific news article, the user can input this command specifying the index of the article they are interested in.

+`info 1`

 ### User Preferences Feature

 This feature allows users to personalize their news feed by specifying topics of interest.
 The `UserPreferences` class stores and manages these preferences, allowing the application to deliver relevant news articles to the user.